 Data is used to help track:

 - Directed Enhanced Services (DES)

 This data forms part of our GP Collections service.

 How it works

-Once approved, the aggregated, non-patient identifiable data is shared with CQRS by participating practices, calculates a Quality Service Achievement based on the data it receives, and relevant payments are made through the National Health Applications and Infrastructure Services (NHAIS) system.
+Once approved, the aggregated, participating practices share non-patient identifiable data with CQRS.
+Furthermore, the system calculates a Quality Service Achievement based on the data it receives, and relevant payments are made through the National Health Applications and Infrastructure Services (NHAIS) system.

 Sign in to the CQRS login page using your NHS mail account.